Assessing Expert System-Assisted Literature Reviews With a Case Study: Validation

 Considering the prohibitive cost involved in manually screening 8,349 papers, we validate our results on only a subset of the candidate papers.
 By searching in IEEE Xplore with the following search string

 \emph{[software AND test AND prioriti*]}.

 a validation set of 783 papers was retrieved.
-Among the 470 of these papers that had been screened with {\IT}, 318 were in the validation set; while among the 242 papers classified as relevant by {\IT}, 237 were in the validation set.
+Among the 470 of these papers that had been screened with {\IT}, 318 were in the validation set.
+Among the 242 papers classified as relevant by {\IT}, 237 were in the validation set.

 Each paper in the validation set was manually screened by at least two graduate students.
 A third student was asked to screen the paper if the screening results from the first two were inconsistent.
 A majority vote was then used to determine the final screening results of papers (293 relevant papers) in the validation set.
-After that, full-text validation was applied to the papers identified by the majority vote that were not identified by {\IT}.
-This full-text validation required the students to spend six hours to review 70 papers; they found that 39 of these were relevant.
-These full-text validation results were treated as the ground truth for the validation set.
+After that, full-text validation was applied to the papers identified by the majority vote that were not identified by {\IT}. {Six hours were spent on the full-text validation of the 70 papers, and it was confirmed that 39 of the validated papers were relevant.} These full-text validation results were treated as the ground truth for the validation set.

 Table~\ref{tab:validate} summarizes the validation results of {\IT}, the majority vote, and the ground truth with labels explained in Table~\ref{tab:labels}.
-From Table~\ref{tab:validate} we can derive the performance of {\IT} on the validation set: \bi \item $\text{Human Precision} = \frac{234}{234+3} = 0.99 $ \item $\text{{\IT} Precision} = \frac{234}{237+81} = 0.74 $ \item $\text{Recall} = \text{{\IT} Recall} \times \text{Human Recall} = \frac{234+12}{273}\times \frac{234}{234+12} = 0.90\times0.95 = 0.85$ \item $\text{Cost} = \frac{237+81}{783} = 0.41$ \ei Here, the recall involved in selecting primary studies consists of two parts---{\IT} recall and human recall.
+From Table~\ref{tab:validate} we can derive the performance of {\IT} on the validation set: \bi \item $\text{Human Precision} = \frac{234}{234+3} = 0.99 $ \item $\text{{\IT} Precision} = \frac{234}{237+81} = 0.74 $ \item $\text{Recall} = \text{{\IT} Recall} \times \text{Human Recall} = \frac{234+12}{273}\times \frac{234}{234+12} = 0.90\times0.95 = 0.85$ \item $\text{Cost} = \frac{237+81}{783} = 0.41$ \ei Here, the recall involved in selecting primary studies consists of two parts--- {\IT} recall and human recall.
 The {\IT} recall on the validation set is 90\%, which is very close to its estimation of $91\%$ recall and is the same as the target recall $T_{rec}=90\%$.
 Therefore, we conclude that the recall estimation of {\IT} was accurate in this SLR study.

 As for the performance of manual screening with majority votes, the following calculations apply: \bi \item $\text{Precision} = \frac{259}{259+34} = 0.88 $ \item $\text{Recall} = \frac{259}{259+14} = 0.95$ \item $\text{Cost} = \frac{783\times 2+174}{783} = 2.22$ \ei This data shows that the human working with {\IT} (the first author) achieved the same recall as, but higher precision ($99\%$) than, the majority vote results of the other six humans ($89\%$).
 This probably occurred because the author designed the inclusion and exclusion criteria and had a better understanding of which papers are relevant to the SLR.
 This result suggests that, although employing more human reviewers for relevant paper selection can effectively reduce the time required for that process, more cost-effective and precise results can be achieved if only the human planning the SLR is employed for the primary study selection, which leads to less unnecessary full-text review effort.